23W-GBAC/blog-muhammad-dawood/blog3.md

 - Increase weights or resistance in each exercise

 ### Day 5: Cardio (choose one)
-- 40 minutes of your favorite cardio activity
+- 40 minutes of your favourite cardio activity

 ### Day 6: Rest or light activity

 ### Day 7: Rest

-Chat GPT not only spat out a personalized workout plan but also gave me insights into the BMI scale, something I was entirely new to.
+Chat GPT spat out a personalized workout plan and gave me insights into the BMI scale, something I was entirely new to.
 This solution worked wonders for my fitness routine, but a new challenge arose.
 How do I stay on top of my workout schedule without having to check it every single day?

 Enter the idea of a workout plan reminder.
-Picture this: a progress bar guiding me through each workout, offering instructions, and helping me keep track of the days.
+Picture this: a progress bar is guiding me through each workout, offering instructions, and helping me keep track of the days.
 I envisioned a tool that not only reminded me of the day's plan but also displayed my progress over time.
-No more confusion about whether it's leg day or arm day – just a simple reminder to get moving.
+No more confusion about whether it's leg or arm day – just a simple reminder to get moving.

 As a student navigating the realms of General Business Administration and Accounting, the credibility of my project was crucial.
 This wasn't just about building a fancy gadget; it was about solving a real-world problem faced by many – the struggle to stay consistent with a fitness routine.